Rsync Server

 from: man rsyncd.conf

-Rsync will run on port rsync 873/tcp, this is defined in: /etc/services
+Rsync will run on port rsync 873/TCP, which is defined in: /etc/services

 1